Research Criminal Law

 Crime research is intrinsically practice-oriented.
 The Department focuses on substantive criminal law and criminal procedure, on understanding criminal phenomena and their effects on society and on victims, as well as on the management of crime.

-The emphasis of the research is on complex forms of organized crime and organizational crime, summarized under the heading 'subversive crime.'
 This research is conducted in close cooperation with other scientific disciplines and social partners, such as municipalities and the police.

 Our research program

-Human trafficking and smuggling at EU borders
+Migration and crime at the EU borders in Croatia

 Program subversion De Langstraat